jlan84/pandas-assignment/pair.md

 1. What are the top 10 reasons people are going to the hospital for, and how many people did they see.

-# Now, lets follow the money...
+# Now, let's follow the money...
 Now we want to see which hospital has the most money coming.
 To keep this from getting messy, lets create a new DataFrame with only the columns we care about.
 *  Create a new DataFrame named "net" that is only the Facility Name, Total Charge, Total Cost from our original DataFrame